+Board members should place the company's interests above their own.
+They have a duty to look after the interests of all shareholders equally and should act in accordance with to the principles of reasonableness and fairness.
+Board members should inform the board of any conflict of interest that could, in their opinion, affect their judgement.
 In the event of a potential conflict of interest, the board should, under the leadership of its chair, decide which procedure it will follow to protect the interests of the company and all its shareholders.
 In the next annual report, the board should explain why it chose this procedure.
 However, if there is a substantial conflict of interest, the board should carefully consider communicating as soon as possible on the selected procedure, the most important considerations and the conclusions.
 This disclosure should be effected through two different documents: the Corporate Governance Charter, posted on the company's website, and the Corporate Governance Statement, a specific section of the annual report.
-The CCA indicates a specific procedure to be followed when directors have a pecuniary conflict of interest with the company.
+The CCA indicates a specific procedure to be followed when directors have a pecuniary conflict of interest opposing the interest of the company.
 A director with a conflict of interest of a financial nature cannot participate in the deliberations or vote on the decision in question.
 Information on the pecuniary conflict of interest should be included in the board of directors' annual report and the statutory auditor's report.

 The board should also take all necessary and useful measures to ensure effective and efficient execution of the Belgian rules on market abuse.
 It should draw up a set of rules (a dealing code) regulating transactions (and the disclosure thereof) in shares of the company or in derivatives or other financial instruments linked to shares carried out for their own account by directors or other persons with managerial authority.

 Although the term of office of a director of an NV/SA cannot exceed six years by law, the 2020 Code advises setting the maximum term of directors at four years.
 This can be done by including a provision to this effect in the articles of association or by a decision of the general meeting of shareholders on the appointment of the director.

+Companies whose securities are listed on a regulated market9 must publish a financial report annually and biannually.10 This type of listed company is also obliged to make ad hoc disclosures if the information in question can be considered inside information.
 If the issuer decides to make a disclosure between the end of the financial year and publication of the annual financial report, this communication should meet certain criteria.
 The biannual financial report should contain the interim financial statements and an interim report, information on external control and a declaration by the issuer regarding the faithful nature of the statements and report.

 Listed companies are subject to other disclosure requirements with respect to any changes in the conditions, rights and guarantees linked to their securities, special reports of the board of directors and draft amendments to the articles of association.

 In addition to the disclosures set out above, the 2020 Code indicates that the company should draw up a corporate governance charter describing the main aspects of its corporate governance policy, such as its governance structure, the terms of reference of the board and its committees as well as other important topics.
 It should contain the minimum information set out in the 2020 Code.
 The charter should be updated as often as necessary to reflect the company's corporate governance at all times.
 It should be made available on the company's website and should specify the date of its most recent update.